rachelslaybaugh/NE24/setup.md

 # Text Editor

 When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
-The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive. if you accidentally find yourself stuck in it, try typing the escape key, followed by `:q!` (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive.
+If you accidentally find yourself stuck in it, try typing the escape key, followed by `:q!` (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.

 ### Windows